siran/writing/books/A New Vision On Money/A New Vision Of Money - 219 Dedicate your life to your function in god's plan.md

 divine compensation?
 That question is also answered in the psychotherapy supplement, and the answer is something few would anticipate:

-> .
-No one can pay for therapy, for healing is of God and He asks for nothing.
+> No one can pay for therapy, for healing is of God and He asks for nothing.
+It
-> ²It is, however, part of His plan that everything in this world be used by the
+> is, however, part of His plan that everything in this world be used by the
-> Holy Spirit to help in carrying out the plan. ³Even an advanced therapist has
+> Holy Spirit to help in carrying out the plan.
+Even an advanced therapist has
-> some earthly needs while he is here. ⁴Should he need money it will be given
+> some earthly needs while he is here.
+Should he need money it will be given
-> him, not in payment, but to help him better serve the plan. ⁵Money is not
+> him, not in payment, but to help him better serve the plan.
+Money is not evil.
-> evil. ⁶It is nothing. ⁷But no one here can live with no illusions, for he must
+> It is nothing.
+But no one here can live with no illusions, for he must yet
-> yet strive to have the last illusion be accepted by everyone everywhere. ⁸He
+> strive to have the last illusion be accepted by everyone everywhere.
+He has a
-> has a mighty part in this one purpose, for which he came. ⁹He stays here but
+> mighty part in this one purpose, for which he came.
+He stays here but for
-> for this. ¹⁰And while he stays he will be given what he needs to stay. ([P-3.III.1:1-10](https://acim.org/acim/en/s/915#1:1-10))
+> this.
+And while he stays he will be given what he needs to stay. ([P-3.III.1:1-10](https://acim.org/acim/en/s/915#1:1-10))

 We have finally reached the conclusion we have been building.
 As you read above, money is neither good nor bad—money is nothing.
 Every student of A Course in